alimuratumutlu/muum-affiliate-template/README.md

 ### Styling

-- [ ] Apply styling using Tailwind CSS.
+- [x] Apply styling using CSS Modules.
 - [ ] Ensure UI/UX is user-friendly and accessible.

 ### Documentation